-Life Circumstances that have Strengthened Resilience & Confidence Life Circumstances that have Weakened Resilience & Confidence t on the lists above What do you need to ack of confidence and behaviour patterns tha develop in your mindset to help you overco t have weakened your level of resilience? me the What parts of your life are affected as a result of yo ur low-level confidence and resilience?
-What goals do you want to achieve, but have not, c due to your current level of resilience?
+Life Circumstances that have Strengthened Resilience & Confidence

+Reflee ct on the lists above What do you need to ack of confidence and behaviour patterns that develop in your mindset to help you overcom have weakened your level of resilience? ne the What parts of your life are affected as a result of you ur low-level confidence and resilience?
+What goals do you want to achieve, but have not, d ue to your current level of resilience? .

 SELECT ONE GOAL THAT YOU HAVE NOT ACHIEVED FROM THE LIST ABOVE ...
 What are the physical sensations you feel when you think of this goal?
 What do you say to yourself?
 What emotions do you feel?
 What past experiences have led to your current behaviour patterns and habits towards this goal?
 What do you want to begin working on (with your coach) to achieve small wins, build good habits and develop confidence, strength and resilience?

 Resilience Spiral ...
+Action Goals

-Action Goals What action goals are you going set to develop a more resilience?
+What action goals are you going set to develop a more resilience?
 Take into consideration what you have reflected on and the insights you have gained through this worksheet, to help you write goals and action steps below.

 Remember that a person's level of resilience can be built by achieving small wins regularly in all life areas, effectively done through good habits of learning to control what we think, what we feel and what we do.
 Building resilience will increase your confidence and the ability to take on any life challenge.

 GOALS ACTION STEPS